Large Language Models for Software Engineering: A Systematic Literature Review: Challenges and Opportunities

-\textbf{The advent of code-specific LLMs in SE.} The recent adoption of LLMs in SE provides several significant insights.
-The emergence of code-specialized LLMs such as GitHub Copilot~\cite{github2021copilot}, Amazon's CodeWhisperer~\cite{AmazonCodeWhisperer}, OpenAI Code Interpreter~\cite{codeinterpreter} integrated into ChatGPT, and Code Llama~\cite{Meta2023Codellama} from Meta's Llama family, signals a transformative phase in SE.
+\textbf{The advent of code-specialized LLMs in SE.} The recent emergence of code-specialized LLMs, such as GitHub Copilot~\cite{github2021copilot}, Amazon's CodeWhisperer~\cite{AmazonCodeWhisperer}, OpenAI Code Interpreter~\cite{codeinterpreter} integrated into ChatGPT, and Code Llama~\cite{Meta2023Codellama} from Meta's Llama family, signals a transformative phase in LLM4SE.
 These specialized LLMs, fine-tuned on code-specific datasets, are not merely incremental improvements but paradigm shifts in code understanding, generation, and efficiency.
-They offer new avenues for automated coding, personalized developer assistance, enhanced code review, and quality assurance, among other tasks, setting the stage for groundbreaking advancements in SE.
+They offer new avenues for automated coding, personalized developer assistance, enhanced code review, and quality assurance, among other tasks, setting the stage for groundbreaking advancements in the SE domain.

-\textbf{Influence and applications of ChatGPT.} ChatGPT's popularity in recent academic research, as evidenced by its remarkable presence in the 229 analyzed papers, emphasizes its escalating influence and acceptance within academia.
+\textbf{Influence and applications of ChatGPT.} ChatGPT's popularity in recent academic research, as evidenced by its large presence in our 395 analyzed papers, emphasizes its escalating influence and acceptance within academia.
 Researchers' preference for ChatGPT over other LLMs and LLM-based applications since its release can be attributed to its computational efficiency, adaptability to various tasks, and potential cost-effectiveness~\cite{laskar2023systematic,li2023enabling,xia2023conversational}.
 Its applications extend beyond mere code efficiency and debugging, fostering a collaborative era in development.
 This paradigm shift signifies a broader move towards integrating advanced natural language understanding into conventional coding practices~\cite{laskar2023systematic,ma2023scope,sadik2023analysis}.
 By thoughtfully analyzing these dynamics and trends, we can foresee the potential pathways for LLMs and LLM applications like ChatGPT in shaping more robust, efficient, and collaborative software development procedures.
 Such insights stand as a promising indication of the future revolutionary impact of LLMs on SE.